Dallas

 Rarely, females may have agammaglobulinemia.
 In these females, BTK is normal but other genes involved in the normal development of B-cells may be affected.

-If your child is diagnosed with XLA, he will be treated with immunoglobulin IgG (antibodies) therapy on a regular basis for the rest of his life.
+If your child is diagnosed with XLA, they will be treated with immunoglobulin IgG (antibodies) therapy on a regular basis for the rest of his life.
 IgG therapy can be given through a catheter in your child’s vein (intravenous; IVIG) or subcutaneously (SCIG).
 The decision to use one or the other depends on what’s best for your child and your family.
 There is currently no cure for XLA.

 Children with XLA should be followed at the center.
 If your child develops an infection, antibiotics can treat the infection.
 Some patients with XLA may have complications including gastrointestinal problems that may require cooperative interaction with gastroenterology specialists.